kion/mbgen/README.md

   to trigger the corresponding thumbnail generation
   - if not specified, the default value of `0.5` (i.e. **0.5 MB**) is used
   - ignored if the `useThumbs` option is disabled
+* [optional] `jpegQuality` - defines the quality of the generated JPEG thumbnails and original image replacements (the value should be in the range from `70` to `100`)
+  - if not specified, the default value of `85` is used
+  - has no effect if both the `maxImgSize` and the `useThumbs` options are disabled
+* [optional] `pngCompressionLevel` - defines the compression level of the generated PNG thumbnails and original image replacements
+  (the value should be one of the following: `DefaultCompression`, `NoCompression`, `BestSpeed`, `BestCompression`)
+  - if not specified, the default value of `DefaultCompression` is used
+  - has no effect if both the `maxImgSize` and the `useThumbs` options are disabled
 * [optional] `serveHost` - host to use for `serve` command
   - if not specified, the default value of `localhost` is used
 * [optional] `servePort` - port to use for `serve` command
-  - if not specified, the default value of `8080` is used
+  - if not specified, the default value of `8888` is used

 ## License